NeoZorK/neozork-hld-prediction/docs/development/comprehensive-fixes-summary.md

 These fixes significantly improve the system's ability to handle large datasets while preserving data integrity.
 The changes ensure that:

+1. **Timestamp columns are properly detected** regardless of case sensitivity
-1. **Large files can be loaded** without premature stopping
+2. **Large files can be loaded** without premature stopping
-2. **DateTime information is preserved** throughout the data processing pipeline
+3. **DateTime information is preserved** throughout the data processing pipeline
-3. **Gap analysis is performed** even for large datasets using sampling
+4. **Gap analysis is performed** even for large datasets using sampling
-4. **Pressure vector negative values are preserved** as they are legitimate trading indicators
+5. **Pressure vector negative values are preserved** as they are legitimate trading indicators

 The system now provides a much better user experience for working with large financial datasets while maintaining data quality and accuracy.